psenough/teach_yourself_demoscene_in_14_days/README.md

 ## Day 11 - Get Help

 You can do great demos alone.
 Lots of demosceners make demos alone.
+That doesn't mean you have to.

-Other demosceners prefer to work in groups.
+Most demosceners prefer to work in groups.
 There are advantages and disadvantages to both approaches.
 They entirely depend on your workflow and your ability to find people who share your vision.

 Regardless if you work alone or in a demogroup, you may sometimes find yourself in a bit of a pickle going through your demo making adventure.
 If you ever do, you should be aware that other demosceners tend to be helpful in all sorts of ways: